-means the Asset Management Fee set out in the Fund Agreement paid to the Management Company for its asset management services, including (without limitation):
+means the asset management fee set out in the Fund Agreement paid to the Management Company for its asset management services, covering the following costs and expenses, including (without limitation):

-- a. strategic input and production for the Three Year Business Plan; - b. continuous monitoring of the Assets; - c. management of Assets including refurbishment of Portfolio Assets; - d. arrangement of financing relating the acquisition of assets or refurbishment of an Portfolio Asset, which Asset Management Fee covers the following costs and expenses: (i) the direct and indirect office overhead necessary for the above mentioned operations of the Management Company, the AIF Manager and its subsidiaries, (ii) all reasonable out-of-pocket costs incurred in relation to the exercise of the above mentioned business activities by the Management Company, the AIF Manager and its subsidiaries and (iii) the compensation of - the employees dedicated by the AIF Manager and its subsidiaries to the asset management of the Fund.
+- a. strategic input and production for the Three Year Business Plan; - b. continuous monitoring of the Portfolio; - c. management of Assets including refurbishment; - d. arrangement of financing relating the acquisition of assets or refurbishment of an Asset which Asset Management Fee covers the following costs and expenses: (i) the direct and indirect office overhead necessary for the above mentioned operations of the Management Company, the AIF Manager and its subsidiaries, (ii) all reasonable out-of-pocket costs incurred in relation to the exercise of the above mentioned business activities by the Management Company, the AIF Manager and its subsidiaries and (iii) the compensation of the employees dedicated by the AIF Manager and its subsidiaries to the asset management of the Fund.